SalomePlatform/shaper/src/ExchangePlugin/doc/importFeature.rst

 Import from CAD formats
 -----------------------

-It is possible to import files in the following CAD-neutral formats: BREP, STEP, IGES, XAO.
+It is possible to import files in the following CAD-neutral formats: BREP, STEP, IGES, XAO, STL.
 To import a file into active part select in the Main Menu *File -> Import -> From CAD format...* item.

 The following property panel will be opened: